molnarjani/yonash-dev/README.md

 The `./internal/web/templates` folder contains Templ templates that you can use in your frontend part.
 Also, the `./internal/web/assets` folder contains the `styles.scss` (main styles) and `scripts.js` (main scripts) files.

 The `./internal/web/static` folder contains all the static files: icons, images, PWA (Progressive Web App) manifest and other builded/minified assets.

+To tests CDN run the program with `CDN_URL` parameter.